kjac/UmbracoDeliveryApiExtensions/README.md

 ## Running the demo

 The demo consists of a single Umbraco CMS project.
 You’ll need .NET 8 to run it.
-Oopen a terminal window in `src/Site` and run:
+Open a terminal window in `src/Site` and run:

 ```bash
 dotnet run